 The Select schema dialog appears.
 Select the schema you wish to apply to the new dataset, then select Done.

-Based on your needs, you can choose to map fields directly, or use mapper functions to transform source data to derive computed or calculated values.
-For more information on data mapping and mapper functions, refer to the tutorial on mapping CSV data to XDM schema fields.
+Based on your needs, you can choose to map fields directly, or use data prep functions to transform source data to derive computed or calculated values.
+For comprehensive steps on using the mapper interface and calculated fields, see the Data Prep UI guide.

 For JSON files, in addition to directly mapping fields to other fields, you can directly map objects to other objects and arrays to other arrays You can also preview and map complex data types such as arrays in JSON files using a cloud storage source connector.